"A queer, euphoric fever dream that you don’t want to wake up from" - 5 star review, The Age

 He performed his Empress EP to a full house at Powerhouse Ultimo recently as part of Powerhouse Late x Worship Queer Collective anniversary; and have opened for Electric Fields (Coastal Twist Festival) and performed at the Rina Sawayama’s official album launch in Sydney.

 His previous works, “Freedom” was highly received and featured on ABC Queer and SBS Australia.
-Released in Nov 2020, “Freedom” included a music video which explores the history of drag in Chinese opera with a historic 100% Queer Asian cast.
-"Expiratory" was a finalist for Diversity Arts Australia's "I am not a virus" campaign and featured on "Art Talks" on ABC TV Plus.
+Released in Nov 2020, “Freedom” included a music video which explores the history of drag in Chinese opera with a historic all-Queer Asian cast; and currently curated to be part of Warrnambool Art Gallery’s “Self Creation” exhibition.
+"Expiratory" was chosen as a finalist for Diversity Arts Australia's "I am not a virus" campaign and featured on "Art Talks" on ABC TV Plus.

 Also featured in the "Chinese Australian" episode of award winning ABC show "You Can't Ask That" (Season 6), his work and performances continue to centre around his upbringing in conservative Malaysia and his quest to find freedom wherever we find ourselves.